Creative Drop Ceiling Ideas

 And I never had a problem with moisture from the shower on those panels.
 I expected that I might…. but I never did!

-I liked it so much, that we ended up doing the rest of our entire basement with beadboard panels just like this.
+I liked the beadboard ceiling so much, that we ended up doing the rest of our entire basement ceiling with beadboard panels just like this.

-However, I have to tell you.
+However, I have to be brutally honest and tell you.
 There is a difference between one small bathroom having stripes, and your entire basement ceiling having stripes.
-It got to be too many stripes.
+It got to be too many stripes….

-So I knew that if I ever had to contend with another false ceiling, I would not do beadboard again.
+So I knew that if I ever had to contend with another false ceiling, I would not do beadboard again (unless it was a small area like the bathroom).

-Enter the farmhouse with all of the drop ceilings.
+Enter the farmhouse with all of its very ugly drop ceilings.
 Ugh.
 So much sighing and UGH!!!

-For my daughter’s bedroom ceiling we decided to try wider stripes.
+And so for my daughter’s bedroom ceiling we decided to try wider stripes.
 The wider stripes are known as shiplap.
+These come in the same types of board as beadboard.

 It looks pretty nice, don’t you think?

-I decided that I would like the same thing in my kitchen, except this time I painted them a very light green to match the color of my walls.
+I decided that I would also like the shiplap panels in my kitchen, except this time I painted them a very light green to match the color of my walls.
 I wanted it to blend in more.

 Did I succeed?